ArrayBolt3/kforge/README.md

 KForge is a virtual machine appliance running a customized version of KDE neon Developer Edition, designed to be ready for developing KDE Plasma and KDE applications from the word "Go".
 While KDE neon Developer Edition comes with extra components to make building KDE software easier, KForge comes with a full suite of KDE development tools preinstalled and ready to be used.
 The entire source code of KDE Plasma is preloaded onto the VM, and even built into binaries, making it so that you can get started hacking at the code almost immediately.

-KForge comes in two variants - the virtual machine disk image itself, and a pair of setup scripts that can be ran on a KDE neon Developer Edition VM to turn it into KForge.
-The VM disk image can be imported into virt-manager or GNOME Boxes, or you can convert it to a VirtualBox disk image and run it there.
-It's most useful for people who have Internet connections that work faster than their computers.
-The scripts take a long time to run and require a lot of computing power, but theoretically use less network bandwidth than the preinstalled VM, and are therefore better for people with fast computers and slower Internet connections.
-(Of course, if you happen to be blessed with both a fast computer and a fast Internet connection, then you can use either one.)
+KForge comes in two variants - the virtual machine appliance itself, and a setup script that can be ran on a KDE neon Developer Edition VM to turn it into KForge.
+The VM disk image can be imported into VirtualBox.
+It takes a while to download but is already fully prepared for use.
+The scripts are quicker to download but require that you install KDE neon Developer Edition yourself, and so are more labor-intensive.

 Due to GitHub's file size limitations, the full VM image has been compressed using LZ4, and then split into 1.8 GiB chunks.
-Since downloading, concatenating, and decompressing these chunks can be somewhat of an ordeal, there's also a download script included with KForge that will automatically do the whole job for you and leave you with the finished disk image.
+Since downloading, concatenating, and decompressing these chunks can be somewhat of an ordeal, there's also will be a download script included with KForge that will automatically do the whole job for you and leave you with the finished disk image.

 ## Disclaimers